Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Introduction

 To be clear, any variational algorithm with a NIBP will have exponential scaling.
 In this sense, NIBPs destroy quantum speedup, as the standard goal of quantum algorithms is to avoid the typical exponential scaling of classical algorithms.
-NIBPs are conceptually distinct from the noise-free barren plateaus of Refs.~\cite{mcclean2018barren,cerezo2020cost,sharma2020trainability}.
-Indeed, strategies to avoid noise-free barren plateaus~\cite{cerezo2020cost,volkoff2020large,verdon2019learning,grant2019initialization,skolik2020layerwise} do not appear to solve the NIBPs issue.
-The obvious strategy to address NIBPs is error reduction, i.e., to increase the noise parameter $q$ (decrease the noise strength).
-Hence, our work provides quantitative guidance for how large $q$ needs to be to potentially avoid NIBPs.
+NIBPs are conceptually distinct from the noise-free barren plateaus of Refs.~\cite{mcclean2018barren,sharma2020trainability,cerezo2020cost,marrero2020entanglement,patti2020entanglement,holmes2021connecting}.
+Indeed, strategies to avoid noise-free barren plateaus~\cite{cerezo2020cost,uvarov2020barren,volkoff2021large,verdon2019learning,grant2019initialization,skolik2020layerwise} do not appear to solve the NIBPs issue.

+The obvious strategy to address NIBPs is to reduce circuit complexity, or more precisely, to reduce the circuit depth.
+Hence, our work provides quantitative guidance for how small $L$ needs to be to potentially avoid NIBPs.

 In what follows, we present our general framework followed by our main result.
 We also present two extensions of our main result, one involving correlated ansatz parameters and one allowing for measurement noise.
 The latter indicates that global cost functions exacerbate the NIBP issue.
-In addition, we provide numerical heuristics that illustrate our main result for MaxCut optimization with the QAOA, showing that NIBPs significantly impact this application.
+In addition, we provide numerical heuristics that illustrate our main result for MaxCut optimization with the QAOA, and an implementation of the HVA on superconducting hardware, both showing that NIBPs significantly impact this application.